iTwin/itwinjs-core/docs/overview/AppTailoring.md

 ## App Initialization

 An app frontend typically has a different "main" for each configuration.
 That allows the app's UI and functionality to vary by configuration and platform, as explained below.
+The frontend's configuration-specific main is where you [configure interfaces on the client side](../learning/RpcInterface.md#client-side-configuration).

 An app frontend also generally has different initialization logic for each platform within a configuration.
 That allows the app to create the right UI "chrome" and to do any necessary platform-specific initialization logic, such as asserting entitlements.

 An app backend typically has a different "main" for each configuation.
 For example, the main for a Web app must contain its (simple) Web server, while the main for an Electron app must do something comparable but specific to Electron.
 The main for a mobile app is very simple but different from the Web or Electron versions.
+The backend configuration-specific main is where you [configure interfaces on the server side](../learning/RpcInterface.md#server-side-configuration)

 The last-mile packaging and deployment scripts select the main for frontend and backend.